cosc-254-huim/huim/ProjectProposal.md

 ## Work

-// TODO: split the following items into smaller steps

 - Write code for the Two-Phase algorithm.
 - Write code for the FHM algorithm.
 - Write experiment scripts to evaluate both algorithms.